acyrus/Maven-Toys-Analysis/README.md

 JOIN products p ON p.product_id=aa.product_id;
 ```

-7. What are the number of units of each product sold within each story daily?
+7. What is the number of units of each product sold within each story daily?
 ```
 CREATE TEMPORARY TABLE UnitsSoldDaily
   SELECT